togogh/SponsorTrack/README.md

     ```sh
     * Running on local URL:  http://127.0.0.1:7860
     ```
-    If you open the link, you should be able to see the UI
+    If you open the link, you should be able to see the Gradio UI

 7. In the app, input the Youtube URL/id you want to get sponsorship info of